-James is currently working on a monograph tentatively titled Diaspora and Mobility: The Syro-Anatolian Culture Complex.
-This book, under contract with Oxford University Press, is intended to provide a synthetic overview of the Syro-Anatolian world by focusing on a number of relevant themes, including relations with Assyria and Mesopotamia, interactions with the Aegean and the Greek world during and before the so-called Orientalizing Period, migration and cultural mobility, and conceptions of space and place.
+James has recently completed a monograph titled The Syro-Anatolian City-States: An Iron Age Culture.
+This book, published by Oxford University Press, provides a synthetic overview of the Syro-Anatolian world by focusing on a number of relevant themes, including relations with Assyria and Mesopotamia, migration and cultural mobility, and conceptions of space and place.
 A general interest in spatial theory and its relationship with political authority has led to two edited volumes, one titled Approaching Monumentality in Archaeology (SUNY Press, 2014), and one titled Territoriality in Archaeology (Wiley-Blackwell, 2013), co-edited with Parker VanValkenburgh.
 He is currently in the beginning stages of preparing a third with Jonathan Hall (Classics) titled The Connected Iron Age: Interregional Networks in the Eastern Mediterranean, 900-600 BCE, which stems from a conference at the University of Chicago in January, 2018.

 After receiving his PhD from Harvard University in 2011, James was a postdoctoral scholar at SUNY Buffalo’s Institute for European and Mediterranean Archaeology (IEMA), a Mellon Postdoctoral Fellow at Johns Hopkins University, and a postdoctoral fellow at Brown University’s Joukowsky Institute for Archaeology and the Ancient World.
 James’ research has been funded by the Loeb Classical Library Foundation, the Wenner Gren Foundation, the Mellon Foundation, the National Geographic Society, and the American Schools of Oriental Research.